 After the Giant’s Causeway, head east along the coastline to see the ruins of Dunseverick Castle and the Carrick-a-Rede.
 This famous rope bridge takes you to a small island with limited walking trails.
 It’s still worth taking the time to check off this activity for your Irish bucket list if you’re in the area.

 There are numerous Game of Thrones filming spots in this area, so make sure to check them out to reenact your favorite scene.

 - Stay another night in your Bushmills accommodation.

 - Stops: Belfast

 - Estimated time: 3.0 hours, not including stops

 Depending on your departure, your last day of this 10-day Ireland road trip can be as quick or leisurely as you like.
 If you flew into Dublin, you’ll need to get back there: the best way is by passing through Belfast en route south.

-You might consider making a stop in Belfast too.
-The Titanic Belfast museum (£18.50 for adults, £15 for students/seniors, £8 for kids) is the most popular site, and there are plenty of restaurants and bars where you could have lunch on your way back to Dublin.
+The Titanic Belfast Museum (£18.50 for adults, £15 for students/seniors, £8 for kids) is the most popular site, and there are plenty of restaurants and bars where you could have lunch on your way back to Dublin.

 Resources for Day 10:

-Have other questions about your own 10-day Ireland road trip?
+Have other questions about your own 10 days in Ireland itinerary?
 Let me know in the comments.